 Marinating the chicken in Greek yogurt.

+Ready for the best chicken shish kabobs of your life?
 This chicken with Greek yogurt marinade is to die for!
+One of my best chicken recipes!
 I absolutely adore Mediterranean food!
 Along with Mexican, its one of my favorites!
 One day, I had this idea of marinating chicken in Greek yogurt and came up with this Mediterranean chicken kabob recipe.
 As it turns out, it’s already a thing and for good reason.
 It’s absolutely delicious!
 But what makes this recipe better than other recipes?
-Fresh dill weed!
-And of course other spices and fresh lemon juice!
-But the fresh dill tops this recipe off!
+Fresh herbs and lemon zest!
+But the fresh dill tops this recipe off, you can also use fresh parsley.

 Have you ever had chicken with Greek yogurt marinade?
 It is unbelievably amazing!
 So lets get started!
-Remove any fat or small pieces of bone from the chicken thighs and cut cup into even size pieces.
+Remove any fat from the boneless chicken thighs and cut cup into even size pieces.
 About an inch and a half should do.

 - Plain Greek yogurt